-"Dearly beloved...," he began again, roughly, mock-reading from the memorized words he'd written on a sheet inside a worn black Bible.
+"Dearly beloved..." he began again, roughly, mock-reading it from the memorized words he'd written on a sheet inside a black worn Bible.

-The girl at the last ceremony had seemed older, more giddy and critical of Myrtle's acting.
+The last girl had seemed older, more giddy and critical of Myrtle's acting.
 This one bothered Myrtle.
-Though warmed by this make-believe niece, clinging like a cat, she resented her, felt like untwining her fingers, one by one.
-Instead, she stood, feet aching in the pointed-toe heels, one eyelash gouging her eye till it smarted.
+Though warmed by this make-believe neice clinging like a cat, she resented her, felt like untwining her fingers, one by one.
+Instead, she stood there, feet aching in the pointed-toe heels, one eyelash gouging her eye till it smarted.

 Tears oozed from her eye and trickled down her cheek; she sniffed.
-The judge stopped, peered up over his glasses, and went on reading.
-With her shoulder, she wiped the tears dripping from her cheek; a terrible tickling sensation was causing the other eye to tear and a lump to form in her throat.
+The judge stopped, peered up at her over his glasses, and went on with the reading.
+With her shoulder, she wiped the tears dripping from her cheek, a terrible tickling sensation that caused the other eye to tear and a lump to form in her throat.
 She was REALLY crying.
 It shocked her.

 She wondered how she looked.
-Through a blur of tears, she watched the boy rock nervously, attention torn between her and the judge.
-Seeming desperate to get on with it, the judge continued - he was down to the part about love and obey.
-The girl's eyes were riveted on Myrtle, who was at that stage mewling and gulping.
+Through a blur of tears, she watched the boy rocking nervously, attention torn between her and the judge; the judge continued - he was down to the part about love and obey; and the girl's eyes were riveted on Myrtle, who was at that stage mewling and gulping.

 Myrtle didn't know why she was crying so - though it WAS usually part of her job, her act, chipped in for free.
-She felt warm all over, crying through her face now: mouth closed and eyes squinched, hot tears seeping as through her skin.
+She just felt warm all over, crying through her face now: mouth closed and eyes squinched, hot tears seeping as through her skin.
 Probably, she thought, it was like Solder always said, pay a woman a little attention and she'll show herself; and when the girl did, Myrtle had.
-She cried harder, shoulders jerking, coughing into her fist.
-She drew a handkerchief from her bosom and blew her nose, a loud honking that seemed to purge the room of all sound.
-She shuddered and wiped her eyes, sniffling.
-The judge went on in a gravelly monotonous drone - he was now down to the part about sickness and health.
+She cried harder, shoulders jerking, and coughed into her fist.

+The deal of harders, shoulders handkerchief.
+She blew her nose, a loud honking that seemed to purge the room of sound.
+She shuddered and wiped her eyes of the hand harders, sniffling.
+The judge resumed in a gravelly monotonous drone - he was now down to the part about sickness and health, Myrtle observed.

-When her eyes had cleared enough to see, Myrtle found the judge administering the Wows while watching her: every other word he monitored her with a quizzical furrowing of the brow.
-She didn't care if he was ticked off.
+when her eyes had cleared enough to see, she looked at the judge and found him administering the vows around watching her: every other word he monitored her with a quizzical furrowing of the brow concern or interest, she couldn't tell and didn't care if he was ticked off.
 She was caught up in a magical release, still sniffling.

 The girl began sniffling with her.
 Myrtle wouldn't look at her, merely stood foolishly, helplessly sobbing, pretending to pretend.
 Her makeup was ruined.
-She could feel the girl's eyes, her very presence, witnessing Myrtle's burst of emotion, which demonstrated itself in telling gulps of sobbing, starting up again from the sniffling, and soaring.
+She could feel the girl's eyes, her very presence, witnessing Myrtle's inner-burst of emotion, which manifested itself in telling gulps of sobbing, starting up again from the sniffling, and soaring.
 It was so passionate and convincing she wished she were acting.